-Valerie Loverro, a Manager with StoneTurn, has more than 25 years of experience in forensic audit and investigations.
-Specifically, she focuses on internal audit and fraud prevention, post-investigation root cause analyses, and fraud awareness training.
+Valerie Loverro, a Senior Adviser with StoneTurn, has more than 25 years of experience in forensic investigations, and compliance controls and monitoring.
+Working primarily with large financial services firms, she focuses on internal audit, fraud risk assessment processes, post-investigation root cause analyses, and proactive antifraud controls and programs.

 Valerie is a Certified Public Accountant (licensed in the state of New York), a Certified Fraud Examiner and holds a Certification in Risk Management Assurance.